 Step 6.
 On Hive cluster, enable Hive Server 2

 Step 7.
-Make sure that port 10003 on the master node of Hive cluster and port 8081 on the Presto cluster are open for access from Spark cluster.
+Make sure that port 10003 on the master node of the Hive cluster and port 8081 on the Presto cluster are open for access from the Spark cluster.
 You may need to create security groups and apply them as Persistent Security Groups on the cluster configuration.

 Step 8.
 Start or restart Hive and Presto clusters and take a note of the Master DNS on the Clusters page.
 If you configured Elastic IPs on Step 5 use them instead.
 Here is an example of how the Master DNS may look.

 Step 9.
 Start Jupyter Notebook and open an existing or create a new PySpark notebook.
 Please refer to this article for details of starting the Jupyter Notebook.